 Local officials say school textbooks, once known to denigrate Jews and other non-Muslims such as "pigs" and "monkeys", are undergoing revision.
 It is an initiative that is part of Prince Mohammed's campaign to combat extremism in education.

 The heir to the Saudi throne has curbed the influence of the once powerful religious police.
-A very invasive apparatus that allows concerts of mixed genre music, cinema and other entertainment, but temples and churches are still forbidden.
+A very invasive apparatus that allows concerts of mixed genre music, cinema and other entertainment, but temples and churches are still prohibited.

-Last month, Prince Mohammed pledged to hit extremists with an "iron fist" after an attack on a gathering of Western diplomats at a non-Muslim cemetery in the Red Sea city of Jeddah, claimed by the Islamic State group .
+Last month, Prince Mohammed pledged to hit extremists with an "iron fist" after an attack on a gathering of Western diplomats at a non-Muslim cemetery in the Red Sea city of Jeddah, claimed by the Islamic State group. .